eMDR therapy

 Do you feel stuck?
 EMDR relieves your intense symptoms so you can heal and move on.

-Have you ever thought of something upsetting or embarrassing and suddenly feel like you’re reliving it all over again?
-You replay events or conversations over and over until you feel trapped.
+Have you ever thought of something upsetting and suddenly feel like you’re reliving it all over again?
+You replay events or conversations over and over until you’re spiraling and freaking out.

-Maybe you overreact to things or keep making harmful decisions and don’t understand why.
+Maybe you overreact to things or keep making harmful decisions and don’t understand why, especially when you know what to do.

 EMDR therapy releases stuck memories to reduce the volume of your symptoms so you can understand, heal, and move on.